sundaochun/NFhackathon2020/README.md

 * The R code can be found in /R Codes/DrugCandidates.R
 * Docker image: https://hub.docker.com/repository/docker/sundaochun/hackathon2020rimage

-### This the first time for my to join Hackathon and share codes through Github.
+### This is my first time to join NFhackathon and share codes through Github.
 Please provide feedback and join the efforts ending the NF.